cuvva/terms/terms.md

 Cuvva Limited is authorised and regulated by the FCA, as we described earlier.
 We're permitted to arrange non-investment general insurance contracts.
 You can check this information on the FCA's Register by visiting [www.fca.org.uk/register](https://www.fca.org.uk/firms/financial-services-register) or by contacting the FCA on [0800 111 6768](tel:08001116768).

 Cuvva is responsible for arranging and administering our Products.
 As part of this service, it's our intention to provide you with an exceptional level of customer support at all times.
 But if you're unhappy with Cuvva, we have a formal complaints procedure.
-You can contact us via the app or by e-mail at [support@cuvva.com](mailto:support@cuvva.com).
+You can contact us via the app or by email at [support@cuvva.com](mailto:support@cuvva.com).
 Alternatively, you can write to us at 12 Mallow Street, London, EC1Y 8RQ.

 The Insurers are responsible for the underlying insurance policy and related claims.
 If you're unhappy with the Insurers, you can contact them directly.
 If you need any further information, please refer to your Insurance Contract or get in touch with us.